Configure device restriction settings in Microsoft Intune

 US-NC IT Teamor

 In Assignments, select the users or groups that will receive your profile.
-For more information on assigning profiles, see Assign user and device profiles.
+For more information on assigning profiles, go to Assign user and device profiles.

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.